-In 2014, 2.5 percent of newly placed IUDs in China were fitted in Xinjiang.
-[38] In 2018, that share rose to 80 percent, far above Xinjiang's 1.8 percent share of China's population.
-[39] Between 2015 and 2018, Xinjiang placed 7.8 times more new IUDs per capita than the national average.
+In 2014, 2.5 percent of net added IUDs in China were fitted in Xinjiang (calculated as placements minus removals).
+[39] In 2018, as national figures declined, that share rose to 80 percent, far above Xinjiang's 1.8 percent share of China's population.
+[40] Between 2015 and 2018, Xinjiang placed 7.8 times more net added IUDs per capita than the national average.

 Figure 6.
-Sources: Annual Health and Hygiene Statistical Yearbooks, tables 8-8-2.
-New IUD placements are estimated as total placements minus removals.
+Sources: Annual Health and Hygiene Statistical Yearbooks, tables 8-8-2 (and 7-6-2 prior to 2012).
+Net added IUD placements are estimated as placements minus removals.

 Chinese IUDs are designed so that they can only be removed through surgical procedures by state-approved medical practitioners, with unauthorized procedures being punished with prison terms and fines (XJEIC, September 13, 2012).
-[40] The approximately \$223,175 (1.6 million RMB) worth of IUDs in a 2019 Xinjiang Health Commission procurement bid for "free" birth control services were all "without strings," thereby precluding self-removal.
-[41]
+[41] The approximately \$223,175 (1.6 million RMB) worth of IUDs in a 2019 Xinjiang Health Commission procurement bid for "free" birth control services were all "without strings," thereby precluding self-removal.
+[42]